cyclus/cyclus/DEPENDENCIES.rst

 This guide assumes that the user has root access (to issue `sudo` commands) and access to a package manager or has some other suitable method of automatically installing established libraries.
-This process was tested using a fresh install of Yosemite 10.10.2 using `macports` as the package manager.
+This process was tested using a fresh install of 10.10.5 (Yosemite) and 10.11.6 (El Capitan) using `macports` as the package manager.
 Macports installs packages in `/opt/local`.
 If installing to a different location, (i.e. `/usr/local`) change paths in the following instructions accordingly.
 If you use `homebrew`, try the following instructions with brew commands in place of the port commands.

 The command to install a dependency takes the form of: